Silva-M/RepData_PeerAssessment1/PA1_template.md

 ### Make a histogram of the total number of steps taken each day

-I don't underastand, what I need to do (may be a language problem): a histogram of total number of steps (like in subtitle), or a histogram of mean total number (like in title), that's why I create both histogramms:
+ The histograms are of total number of steps, or a histogram of mean total number:

 ```r